Skip to main content

 A Sample Three-Week Onboarding Program

 For new-agent onboarding, bundle scenarios into a Program with due dates and completion criteria.
 Programs come with Starter plans and above.
+On Professional plans, attach a certification so agents who clear the bar get a record of it before taking live queues.

 Score Live Calls Too